invia-de/kubetoken/README.md

 Also, in this Container there is the Client kubetoken to connect to kubetokend

-Building with -f Dockerfile-debianbuild creates a debian:jessie Container with .deb Packages in the workdir.
-They can be copied with docker cp <container>:/<workdir>/*.deb /tmp
+Building with -f Dockerfile-debianbuild creates a debian:stretch Container with .deb Packages in the workdir.
+They can be copied with docker cp \<container\>:/\<workdir\>/*.deb /tmp

 Building with -f Dockerfile-buildFromGithub gets recent Version from github an build the binaries to the Container